-Prerequisites: admission to the College of Business, MKTG 3013 Principles of Marketing Management, and approval of the instructor and department head
+Prerequisites: admission to the business program, MKTG 3013 Principles of Marketing Management, and approval of the instructor and department head

 Prerequisite or corequisite: may vary depending on topic Individual problems or topics in marketing arranged in consultation with instructor.
 May be repeated for a total of six hours.